cshimvin/speedy-eats-ms4/README.md

 3. Use the Tiny Turtle plan.
 4. Select your nearest region and click Review.
 5. Select Create Instance.
-6. Go into your databse instance, copy the URL of the database and add it to the DATABASE_URL Config variable in Heroku.
+6. Go into your database instance, copy the URL of the database and add it to the DATABASE_URL Config variable in Heroku.
 7. In your terminal, enter the following to install apps to connect to your database:
 ```
  pip3 install dj_database_url==0.5.0 psycopg2